 “Some subset of [users] has to demonstrate a likelihood to use it in the way that you intended it to be used.”

-For a large-scale consumer release, Lee might convene product, engineering, development and design teams for a “bug bash,” in which team members assigned to various features of a website overhaul — the buyer flow or seller flow, for instance — work through user acceptance testing together.
+For a large-scale consumer release, Lee might convene product, engineering, development and design teams for a “bug bash,” in which team members assigned to various features of a website overhaul — the buyer flow or seller flow, for instance — work through UAT testing together.

-There is an important difference between testing a consumer product versus a piece of third-party software for a large organizational rollout, Grouverman told me.
-With the latter, you often have a captive audience, so the bar for acceptance is lower.
+There is an important difference between testing a consumer product versus a piece of third-party software for a large organizational rollout, Grouverman said.
+With the latter UAT scenario, you often have a captive audience, so the bar for acceptance is lower.
 To introduce a human resources system to record employee vacation days, for example, you might roll it out to a portion of employees and ask them if they’re willing to use it and if they encountered any glaring problems.

 In other words, users are likely to accept a less-than-perfect payroll feature because, at some level, the decision has already been made.
 However, for a consumer product like Spotify’s, users must have an affinity for the change and be willing to embrace it quickly.

-The audience you select for testing depends on what you’ve built and what you’re seeking to learn, Wachholz explained in an email.
+The audience you select for user acceptance testing depends on what you’ve built and what you’re seeking to learn, according to Wachholz.

 Ideally, you’re hoping to capture unbiased participants who accurately reflect the ages, demographics, use locations and behaviors of your target users — and who understand the software.